RichardBrown384/riscos-artworks-js/docs/README.md

 | 5   | 0      | Close sub path           |
 | 6   | 3      | Bezier to absolute       |
 | 8   | 1      | Line to absolute         |

+For moves (tag 2), bit 31 of the tag appears to influence if the path or sub-path is rendered.
+If bit 31 is set, then the path (or sub-path) is rendered in all of !AWViewer's WYSIWIG modes.
+If bit 31 is clear, then the path (or sub-path) is only rendered in !AWViewer's Outline mode.

 ### Palette